-In Fig. 4a, the predictions of the model are shown for a set of causal parameters (base rate of effects 0.33 and causal strength 0.75) and an instantiation of a causal Bayes net in which a binary cause C is either present or absent.
+In Fig. 4A, the predictions of the model are shown for a set of causal parameters (base rate of effects 0.33 and causal strength $(0.75)^1$ and an instantiation of a causal Bayes net in which a binary cause C is either present or absent.
 We assume that the cause only exerts an influence on its effects when present but not when absent (we call this the 0/1 case), as this is the usual implementation of causal dependency in causal reasoning tasks based upon Cheng's (1997) analysis.
-When the cause is present (the upper set of lines), the influence of collateral effects is highest in the case of a strong $F_C$ (i.e., agent role assignment to the cause side) in contrast to a weak $F_C$ (i.e., agent role assignment to the effects are only influenced by background factors (i.e., the inference is determined by the base rates of the effects).
+When the cause is present (the upper set of lines), the influence of collateral effects is highest in the case of a strong $F_C$ (i.e., agent role assignment to the cause side) in contrast to a weak $F_C$ (i.e., agent role assignment to the cause is absent, however, no such pattern is observed because the effects are only influenced by background factors (i.e., the inference is determined by the base rates of the effects).
 These predictions were tested in Experiment 2.